Astronomical League

 The Astronomical League is an umbrella organization of amateur astronomy societies.
-Currently their membership consists of over 280 organizations across the United States, along with a number of Members-at-Large, Patrons, and Supporting members.
+Currently their membership consists of over 330 organizations across the United States, along with a number of Members-at-Large, Patrons, and Supporting members.

-The mission of the Astronomical League is to promote the science of astronomy by (1) fostering astronomical education; (2) providing incentives for astronomical observation and research; and (3) assisting communication among amateur astronomical societies.
+The mission of the Astronomical League is to promote the science of astronomy by (1) fostering astronomical education; (2) providing incentives for astronomical observation and research; and (3) assisting communication between amateur astronomical societies.

 The Astronomical League provides a number of observing awards to members locating and describing certain specified astronomical objects or events, and produces a periodical publication, The Reflector.

 History

 The beginning of the Astronomical League dates back to 1939 when members of eleven amateur astronomical societies met at the American Museum of Natural History in New York City.
 Similar meetings followed in Pittsburgh, 1940, Washington D.C., 1941, and Detroit, 1946.
-At the last meeting, final plans laid the foundation for a permanent organization constituting a nationwide federation of societies.
+During this process of formation, the naming of the organization evolved from the Amateur Astronomers League of America to the short-lived Amateur Astronomer's League.
+World War II delayed much of this early progress, but at the 1946 meeting, final plans laid the foundation for a permanent organization constituting a nationwide federation of societies.

 The next convention took place in Philadelphia, July 4, 1947, where the federation came into being with the adoption of bylaws was adopted, the election of officers, and the name "Astronomical League" was selected.
 Shortly thereafter, the organization was incorporated as a non-profit organization.

 In 2003, The Astronomical League achieved the long-sought goal of a permanent, National Office.
 This provided a central location for communications, file storage, and general operations.
 At the same time, the Astronomical League hired its first employee, an office manager.
 The National Office is located at 9201 Ward Parkway, Suite 100, Kansas City, MO 64114.